Fees and funding

 We are keen to attract the best students whatever their financial circumstances.
 A range of sources of financial support are therefore available.
 You can find out more about these by following the links below.

 The University is proud to be a member of the ESRC's South East Doctoral Training Centre.
-If you have applied successfully to Reading, you will be eligible to apply for one of the fourteen studentships that have been granted to this DTC.
+If you have applied successfully to Reading for a Political subject other than Political Philosophy, you will be eligible to apply for one of the fourteen studentships that have been granted to this DTC.
 As in the case of the University of Reading Studentships, competition is strong; we therefore urge you to apply for a place at the University early so that we can develop your scholarship application together.
-The deadline for studentship applications for 2013 entry is 22 February, but, if possible, please contact Dr Alan Renwick (email@example.com) by 18 January to discuss your application.
+The deadline for studentship applications for 2014 entry is 19 February, but, if possible, please contact Dr Alan Renwick (firstname.lastname@example.org) by 24 January to discuss your application.

 Some of the ESRC Studentships are reserved for collaborative PhDs.
 These are doctorates where you spend some of your time at a partner institution outside the University.
 The partner institution is likely to be interested in your findings and will host you for some of the research process.
 We are keen to develop collaborative PhD proposals.
 They do take some time to prepare, so please apply as early as possible.
 If you would like to discuss your ideas further, please contact our Director of Postgraduate Research Studies, Dr Alan Renwick (email@example.com).